BrunoUmbelino/smartphone-store/README.md

 A simple and elegant mobile phone store.

 ### Motivation
-This project is a fictional virtual store, with the purposo of learning the technologies used.
+This project is a fictional virtual store, with the purpose of learning the technologies used.

 ### Technologies
 - React (Functional Components, Styled Components)